Urban Childcare Assistant

 Accommodation

-The homestays are located just outside of central Cusco all within 30 minutes walk of your chosen project.
+The host families are located just outside of central Cusco.
+They are all within a 30 minute bus of your volunteer work in Peru.
+In addition, the volunteer homestays are usually within walking distance from the local team's offices.
 Each room has single beds, up to 3 people per room (same-sex rooms only).
 Volunteers are provided with bed linen and cupboard space to store clothes and accessories.
 All volunteers will have their own keys for the front of the building, apartment and their bedroom.

 Food & Beverages